 In order to establish what is a business expense, it also helps to know “what is a business”?
 A business is “an activity which is earnestly pursued with the objective of making a profit” as set out in the case of Customs and Excise Commissioners v Lord Fisher 1981.

 So it follows that a business expense is a cost which is incurred in order to increase the chances of that activity making that desired profit.
-If the reason for incurring an expense is not related to helping the business make more profit, then it is simply not a business expense.
+If the reason for incurring an expense is not the furtherance of the business (more profit), then it is simply not a business expense.

 Entertainment!
 Directors and employees can claim back business entertainment expenses, but remember that your employer will not get tax relief on them!
 There is a specific exclusion for entertainment costs.
 No matter how much you spend on entertaining clients, prospects and yourself and your staff, it’s all going to be ignored for tax purposes.
 It can be legitimately reimbursed, but in tax law it’s not an allowable expense!